gdcooney/blog/src/data/blog/github-agent.md

 2. Added [fix_markdown.py](/docs/fix_markdown.py) to project_root/.github/scripts/
 3. Added my openAI API key as a Repository Secret in Github.

-the proof will be in the pie here, as i've purposefully (and possibly accidently) left a huge amount of errors in this text.
+The proof will be in the pie here, as i've purposefully (and possibly accidently) left a huge amount of errors in this text.

 I'm expecting they'll be removed by the AI agent after my code is pushed and before the code is picked ip on Vercel.